Page modules define the content that is displayed on a site page. There are several module types:

 Video modules will be shown horizontally centred on the page.

-Use a banner to link to content somewhere on the site, or to an external URL.
+Use a banner to link to a page on the store, or to an external URL.

 Upload an image to be displayed as the banner background, and add text to describe the content you’re linking to.
 Setting a URL on the image will define where the banner item links to.